The Economic Impact of Deforestation

 6. Economic Impact of Deforestation on Climate

-Forests act as carbon sinks, absorbing carbon dioxide from the atmosphere.
-When forests are cut down, not only is this carbon storage capacity lost, but the carbon stored in trees is also released back into the atmosphere, contributing to global warming.
+Forests play a vital role in mitigating climate change by acting as carbon sinks, absorbing significant amounts of carbon dioxide.
+When deforestation occurs, this carbon storage capacity is lost, and stored carbon is released back into the atmosphere, accelerating global warming.

 Aerial view of a partially deforested tropical forest, showing the environmental impact of land clearing.